 Unwavering feminist, American musician and pioneer of the Riot Grrrl movement

 Original Civil Rights Movement Freedom Singer – Civil and Human Rights Activist.
 President and founder of Community Projects, Inc.

-Comedian and Actress, Diana Yanez tells a powerful, fantastically funny personal account of growing up Cuban, Catholic, and closeted in Miami!
+Comedian and Actress, Diana Yanez one-woman show tells a powerful, fantastically funny personal account of growing up Cuban, Catholic, and closeted in Miami!

 Journalism professor and NPR commentator, Riley’s books on the Beatles and John Lennon are consider definitive works.
 He also speaks about the way that social media has changed the face of journalism.